New Garside structures and applications to Artin groups: Introduction

 Theorem~\ref{thm:intro garside} has a geometric counterpart (cf. Corollary~\ref{cor:complex1}).
-More precisely, given an Artin group $A_\Gamma$, we can choose a dual Garside structure on each standard spherical parabolic subgroups in a consistent way (again such information can be encoded as an appropriate orientation of all large edges of $\Gamma$).
+More precisely, given an Artin group $A_\Gamma$, we can choose a dual Garside structure on each standard spherical parabolic subgroup in a consistent way (again such information can be encoded as an appropriate orientation of all large edges of $\Gamma$).
 The dual Garside structure on each spherical parabolic subgroup $H$ gives an associated Garside complex (Definition~\ref{def:interval_group}) with fundamental group $H$.
-By gluing these Garside complexes in a natural way, we obtain a complex $X_\Gamma$ with fundamental group $A_\Gamma$.
+By gluing these Garside complexes in a natural way (as in \cite[Section 5]{paolini_salvetti}), we obtain a complex $X_\Gamma$ with fundamental group $A_\Gamma$.
 Here we metrize each simplex in $X_\Gamma$ by a polyhedral norm which is related to the $\widetilde A_n$-geometry, see \cite{haettel_simplicial_npc} (the norm here is not Euclidean), which echoes the work of \cite{brady2000three} where they metrize triangles with Euclidean $\widetilde A_2$ shape.
-And the assumptions in Theorem~\ref{thm:intro garside} will ensure that the universal cover of $X_\Gamma$ with such metric is a space with convex geodesic bicombing (see Definition~\ref{def:bicombing}), which can be viewed as a form of non-positive curvature, and echoes the CAT$(0)$ metric in \cite{brady2000three}.
+The assumptions in Theorem~\ref{thm:intro garside} will ensure that the universal cover of $X_\Gamma$ with such metric is a space with convex geodesic bicombing (see Definition~\ref{def:bicombing}), which can be viewed as a form of non-positive curvature, and echoes the CAT$(0)$ metric in \cite{brady2000three}.

-It is natural to ask if we metrize each simplex in $X_\Gamma$ by Euclidean simplices with $\widetilde A_n$-shape, whether the complex we obtain is locally $\CAT(0)$.
+It is natural to ask, if we metrize each simplex in $X_\Gamma$ by Euclidean simplices with $\widetilde A_n$-shape, whether the complex we obtain is locally $\CAT(0)$.
 However, it is notoriously difficult to verify local $\CAT(0)$-ness in high dimension.
-Here this issue is bypassed through metrizing the simplices with different kinds of norm rather then the Euclidean norm.
+Here this issue is bypassed by metrizing the simplices with different kinds of norms rather than the Euclidean norm.
 While the resulting metric is not locally $\CAT(0)$, it is almost as good as $\CAT(0)$ in the sense that it implies most of the consequences of $\CAT(0)$ groups.
 We refer to \cite{haettel_simplicial_npc,haettel_helly_kpi1}, as well as \cite{descombes_lang_hyperbolicity,descombes_lang_flats} for more discussion in this direction.

 \mk

 Interestingly, for every Artin group as in Theorem~\ref{thm:main1}, we have an answer to all four questions stated above for general Artin groups.
 In particular, we can deduce new cases of $K(\pi,1)$-conjecture from Theorem~\ref{thm:main1}.